Hair Loss in Cats

 Photo by General Wesc

-Hair loss in cats is often a frightening sight for pet owners who immediately rush their companion to the veterinarian for a diagnosis.
-When it comes to the domestic cat, there are many conditions and diseases that can create a hair loss problem.
+Hair loss in cats is often a frightening sight for pet owners who might immediately rush their companion to their veterinarian for a diagnosis.
+When it comes to the domestic cat, there are many conditions and diseases causing hair loss.
 Some instances are quite normal, while other hair loss in cats can indicate an illness that requires medical attention.

 Common Hair Loss Conditions in Cats